-Program Intended Learning Outcomes Course Intended Learning Outcomes Assessment Method After completion of the program the students After completion of the course the students will be able Presentation will be able 100% Individual 1 Responsible Leadership in Organizational Contexts 1.1 to know and explain important leadership principles.
-1.2 to apply leadership concepts to an organ- izational context or a specific case.
-1.3 to critically reflect on leadership concepts in a certain organizational context or in a specific case.
-1.4 to act responsibly from a scientific self-un- derstanding and to act professionally.
-2 Creative Problem Solving Skills in a Comp blex Business Environment • 2.1 to identify & classify problems. to understand and learn technical terms and the instruments of digital marketing. to know the role of digital marketing within an increasingly digitalised international consumer and business environment. to identify opportunities and threats arising from digital media and Technology platforms. to understand the role of digital marketing for acquiring and sustaining mutually beneficial longer-term relationships between suppliers and customers x 2.2 to analyze problems. to understand success factors for key digital marketing techniques; to critically discuss the benefits and challenges of digital marketing. to critically evaluate the role of digital communication tools and social media platforms for raising brand awareness, creating a brand image, and engaging with brand communities. x 2.3 to creatively solve problems. to relate digital marketing strategy to marketing and business strategy х 2.4 4 to explain problems and their solutions in a comprehensive manner to provide a structured and comprehensible explanation of complex issues regarding digital marketing x 3 Applied research skills • 3.1 to know the research and analysis meth- ods important in his/her field of study. to know the central methods and instruments of digital marketing to explore and analyse a range of theories and concepts pertaining to digital communication strategies, content marketing, mobile market- ing, influencer marketing and the evolution of media technologies x
+Program Intended Learning Outcomes Course Intended Learning Outcomes Assessment Method After completion of the program the students After completion of the course the students will be able Presentation will be able 100% Collective 1 Responsible Leadership in Organizational Contexts 2 Creative Problem Solving Skills in a Complex Business Environment 2.1 to identify & classify problems. to understand and learn technical terms and the instruments of dig- ital marketing.
+X to know the role of digital marketing within an increasingly digitalised international consumer and business environment. to identify opportunities and threats arising from digital media and Technology platforms. to understand the role of digital marketing for acquiring and sustain- ing mutually beneficial longer-term relationships between suppliers and customers.
+2.2 to analyze problems. to understand success factors for key digital marketing techniques; to critically discuss the benefits and challenges of digital marketing. to critically evaluate the role of digital communication tools and social media platforms for raising brand awareness, creating a brand image, and engaging with brand communities.
+X 2.3 to creatively solve problems. to relate digital marketing strategy to marketing and business strategy. Х 2.4 to explain problems and their solutions in a comprehensive manner. to provide a structured and comprehensible explanation and solution of complex issues regarding digital marketing. Х 3 Applied research skills • 3.1 to know the research and analysis meth- ods important in his/her field of study. to know the central methods and instruments of digital marketing. to explore and analyse a range of theories and concepts pertaining to digital communication strategies, content marketing, mobile market- ing, influencer marketing and the evolution of media technologies.
+X 3.2 to appropriately apply the research and analysis methods. to apply the methods and instruments of digital marketing. to appreciate cultural variations and geographical differences in so- cial media platforms, access and understanding, as well as considering the ethical implications of digital communications. Х 4 Innovation management and management of digital transformation 5 Management of the challenges of global s ustainability and awareness for social and corporate responsibilities 5